 rm *.txt

-invocation should run welcome
+The make invocation should run welcome and generate:

 $ make